MrQassem/flutter-weather-app/README.md

 # Flutter Weather App

 A weather app that shows the usage of external APIs and the usage of google maps inside a flutter project.
-It has the feature of getting weathor information from any place in the world by picking the place from google map.
+It has the feature of getting weather information from any place in the world by picking the place from google map.

 ## Getting Started